 So, how do you actually implement this shift?
 It starts with a radical audit of where your attention goes.
 Look at your last week.
 How many hours did you spend on tasks that an agent could handle?
 The question isn't whether you 'can' do these tasks; the question is whether you 'should'.

 This is about ownership of your mental energy.
 An agentic workflow doesn't just 'help' you; it changes the nature of your role.
 Instead of being the bottleneck for every operational detail, you become the architect of the system.
 For example, instead of spending two hours digging for competitor updates, you have an agent deliver a high-signal summary to your inbox before you even wake up.
-Instead of playing email tag, your agent negotiates the slot.
+Instead of playing email tag, your agent negotiates the slot — which is exactly what executive AI assistants are designed to handle, from competitive monitoring to calendar management.

 The future of work isn't about AI replacing founders.
 It's about AI liberating them.
 When I use an agent, I'm not just saving time; I'm protecting my ability to think clearly.
 I can focus on high-signal decisions because I know the operational machinery is running in the background.